Our Chiropractic office near Lynchburg is available for chiropractic stretching & strengthening exercises.

 - Curl-ups, side bridges, and other exercises to build the core muscles that support your lower back

-Call your Palmer Chiropractic Center team at (434) 237-2299 for more information on how stretching and strengthening exercises can help you feel and function better!
+Call your Palmer Chiropractic Center of Lynchburg team at (434) 237-2299 for more information on how stretching and strengthening exercises can help you feel and function better!